MrAuGIR/app-breaking/README.md

 Tasks :
 - Log in as another user
-- Log in as admin user
+- Fake admin user and add a game
-- edit a game
+- Inject script on another person's browser
-- delete all games in one action
+- delete all comments in one action

 # Projet Pédagogique : Illustration des Failles de Sécurité en PHP